How Much Concrete Fits in a Wheelbarrow? 9 Trips per Yard

 trips per cubic yard = 27 ft3 / practical load ft3

-At 3 ft3 per trip, one cubic yard takes about 9 trips.
-At 4 ft3 per trip, one cubic yard takes about 7 trips.
-A 3 yd3 pour could require 21 to 27 loaded trips before cleanup and delays.
+At 3 ft3 per trip, one cubic yard takes about 9 trips and one cubic meter takes about 12 trips.
+At 4 ft3 per trip, one cubic yard takes about 7 trips and one cubic meter takes about 9 trips.
+A 6 ft3 wheelbarrow is not a promise that every wet-concrete trip should be 6 ft3.

 Route safety, worker capacity, slope, surface protection, truck wait time, and placement method should be confirmed with a qualified local professional.